 Bread and pastries come with breakfast.
 We felt that for the price we didn't get very much food, and we didn't get much of a variety either.

-What's wonderful about this experience is that the princesses come to your table while you're eating.
+What's lovely about this experience is that the princesses come to your table while you're eating.
 If you bring your camera, you could take some great photographs.

 The lighting is terrible sometimes, and it’s hard to get a good picture.
-When dining outside, the lighting will be better, but unfortunately, you don't choose where you sit.
+When dining outside, the light will be better, but unfortunately, you don't choose where you sit.

 Food presentation is impressive here.
 Be warned if you have a fussy eater the hot dog is served on top of the mac and cheese and looks like an octopus.
 The pasta has no sauce.

 Ariel’s Grotto has one of the most stylish bathrooms in the park.
 The bathroom is a mermaid theme, stop by and take a look.

 There are not many options when it comes to food if you have dietary restrictions call ahead to see if they can accommodate them.